-Indulge in a rejuvenating experience at The Mira with its complete spa package including a fitness centre, massage, beauty and hair services, along with a top-notch infinity pool.
+Indulge in a rejuvenating experience at The Mira with its complete spa package and access to a top-notch infinity pool.
 One of its unique features is the floatation lounges with heated waterbeds, which provide the perfect atmosphere for rest and relaxation.

 How much: $500 for a MiraSpa day pass (includes all-day access to the fitness centre)

 Opening times: Monday to Sunday, 6am to 11pm (kids must be accompanied by an adult)

 *Editor’s note: The swimming pool is open at 50% capacity as per the government guidelines, and the Jacuzzi is temporarily closed until further notice.

 Other Family-Friendly Hotel Pools in Kowloon and New Territories